 - 1. The results of each evaluation procedure, test record, or report; - 2.
-A written summary of the findings of the procedure, test, record, and/or report; and - Information regarding the parent's rights of appeal in accordance with the NH Rules - Ed 1120 and a description of the parent's right to an independent evaluation in accordance with the NH Rules - Ed 1107.03.
+A written summary of the findings of the procedure, test, record, and/or report; and - 3.
+Information regarding the parent's rights of appeal in accordance with the NH Rules Ed 1120 and a description of the parent's right to an independent evaluation in accordance with the NH Rules Ed 1107.03.

-Upon request from parents, the District shall provide access to test results and other relevant educational records 5 days prior to the IEP team meeting.
+The District shall provide access to test results and other relevant educational records 5 days prior to the IEP team meeting.
 (Ed 1107.04 (d))